inspiretheweb/php-ip-information/README.md

 # php-ip-information

-This is a simple API Script designed to get information from 3rd party API service.
+Author: Completed
+Description: You can use this script for how ever you feel, It is just simple API that output the response in JSON, it uses GET requests to get information of a given IP Address

+URL Format: file.php?ip=<ip>